40 Celt Road

 • Wear a mask

-• Wash your hands at our washing stations upon entering & exiting the market
+• Wash your hands at our washing stations upon entering the market

 • Bring a list, shop quickly and remain 6 feet apart from other customers

-• Let your vendor pick up and package your food items
+• Let your vendor pick up and package your food items.
+Please do not touch merchandise before purchasing.

 • Shop alone; no children or pets, please